jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3a.md

 {{< s v="93" >}} On the contrary, if the supply increases more than the demand, silver would gradually become cheaper.
 The average money price of wheat would become dearer in spite of all improvements.

-94 If the supply of silver increases in proportion to the demand, it would continue to buy nearly the same amount of wheat.
+{{< s v="94" >}} If the supply of silver increases in proportion to the demand, it would continue to buy nearly the same amount of wheat.
 The average money price of wheat would stay nearly the same.

-95 These three are all the possible combinations of events which can happen in the progress of improvement.
+{{< s v="95" >}} These 3 are all the possible combinations of events which can happen in the progress of improvement.

 These have happened in the European market in the past 400 years.